General

 Block/Bounce Risk

-When you see this status code, it means we’ve evaluated the email you’re looking to contact and concluded it’s highly likely to produce a bounce or block your outbound email.
-When these types of contacts get sent to, it means even your future sends to safe contacts are more likely to land in spam.
+When you see the status code "block_bounce_risk", it means we’ve evaluated the email you’re looking to contact and concluded it’s highly likely to produce a bounce, block your outbound email, or be a completely invalid contact.
+When these types of contacts get sent to, it means even your future sends to good contacts are more likely to land in spam.

 Therefore, the best next step is to remove these contacts from sending and source new email contacts at the same company.
 Then, when you’ve sourced these new contacts in bulk, proceed to risk analyze them before reaching out.